Nex Machina Review

 Nex Machina

-By Kevin Mitchell Posted on June 21, 2017
+By Kevin Mitchell | Posted: June 21, 2017

 Nex Machina marks a significant milestone for Housemarque, being the first title in company history to be both developed and published in-house.
-Solidifying themselves as the king of dual-stick shooters last generation on the PlayStation 3, it was their PlayStation 4 launch title Resogun that propelled themselves as frontrunners during the current console cycle.
-Housemarque has done retro with Nex Machina, developing a Robotron/Smash TV style game, complete with sharp voxel-based visuals, bright neon colors, and slick bullet-hell style gameplay.
+Solidifying themselves as the king of dual-stick shooters last generation on the PlayStation 3, it was their PlayStation 4 launch title Resogun that propelled them as frontrunners during the current console cycle.
+Housemarque has gone retro with Nex Machina, developing a Robotron/Smash TV style game, complete with sharp voxel-based visuals, bright neon colors, and slick bullet-hell style gameplay.

-Housemarque, the team behind Resogun, partnered with Eugene Jarvis, a legend to those that grew up idealizing arcade classics.
-Nex Machina feels like a throwback coin-op experience, yet with the charm that we’ve all come to love in their recent console titles.
-Set in an alternate universe, you are humanity's only hope against robots that believe they are far superior to their creator’s.
-The twin-stick gameplay is intense, featuring tight and simplistic controls that don’t overcomplicate matters.
-While I found Alienation, a great attempt at combining twin-stick shooting mechanics, a loot-based gear system, and progression, some found it needlessly complicated.
+Housemarque, the team behind Resogun, partnered with Eugene Jarvis, a legend to those that grew up idolizing arcade classics.
+Nex Machina feels like a throwback coin-op experience, yet with the charm that we've all come to love in their recent console titles.
+Set in an alternate universe, you are humanity's only hope against robots that believe they are far superior to their creators.
+The twin-stick gameplay is intense, featuring tight and simplistic controls that don't overcomplicate matters.
+While I found Alienation a great attempt at combining twin-stick shooting mechanics, a loot-based gear system, and progression, some found it needlessly complicated.
 Nex Machina strips the best elements from previous games, using the gameplay style of Robotron and Smash TV as a base and expanding upon it.
-You’ll be swiftly flying through the small levels, saving humans, destroying thousands of robots, and discovering plenty of secrets.
+You'll be swiftly flying through the small levels, saving humans, destroying thousands of robots, and discovering plenty of secrets.

 Progress is made by completing the short stages across different themed worlds.
-Each is populated with dozens of enemies, some that follow clear-cut patterns and others that seem intent to move directly towards the player.
+Each is populated with dozens of enemies, some that follow clear-cut patterns and others that seem intent on moving directly towards the player.
 The frantic action never lets up, as you transition between stages upon the death of every enemy.
-However, depending upon the stage, you may not want to rush through killing everything you see.
+However, depending on the stage, you may not want to rush through killing everything you see.
 Stages vary in size and layout, with many of them hiding secondary power-ups or secret exits.
-In similar fashion to Resogun, you must “save the last human,” but collecting the scattered humans before the large robots can bleed them dry.
+In similar fashion to Resogun, you must "save the last human," but collecting the scattered humans before the large robots can bleed them dry.
 They aren't essential but are another carrot to chase as you attempt to keep your multiplier as high as possible.
-While I have yet to save every single one across an entire world, you’ll also have to locate secret humans hidden inside voxel boxes.
+While I have yet to save every single one across an entire world, you'll also have to locate secret humans hidden inside voxel boxes.

-Replayability is a key factor to Nex Machina, considering you could play through the arcade mode on the lowest difficulty setting in under an hour.
-However, there are higher difficulties that will truly test your reflexes, increasing the game’s speed dramatically.
-Considering Housemarque is chasing the classic arcade-style of shooters, you’ll want to compete for a higher place on the leaderboards.
-Multiplayer is currently limited to two-player locally, which is a disappointment when you consider the popularity of online multiplayer, but you never know if it will be added to the game at a later point.
-Single world lets you practice on any of the six locales in the game, but I’ve found the arena mode to be quite addicting.
+Replayability is a key factor in Nex Machina, considering you could play through the arcade mode on the lowest difficulty setting in under an hour.
+However, there are higher difficulties that will truly test your reflexes, increasing the game's speed dramatically.
+Considering Housemarque is chasing the classic arcade style of shooters, you'll want to compete for a higher place on the leaderboards.
+Multiplayer is currently limited to two-player local play, which is a disappointment when you consider the popularity of online multiplayer, but you never know if it will be added to the game at a later point.
+Single world lets you practice on any of the six locales in the game, but I've found the arena mode to be quite addicting.
 These challenges reward players with tokens that can be spent to unlock customization options.
-Similar to online competitive shooters, you can set a profile picture, but you’ll only see it if you click on someone’s name on the leaderboards.
+Similar to online competitive shooters, you can set a profile picture, but you'll only see it if you click on someone's name on the leaderboards.
 The other options let you purchase different bullet colors for your character, as well as customize the color and look of the character.

 Simply Put